-What Everyone Should Know About Their Water Heaters, Orange County
+What You Should Know About Your Water Heater

 Know How to Turn It Off

-Before doing any work or inspection on your water heater, the first thing you need to know, is how to turn it off.
-If you have a gas water heater twist the dial on the top of the thermostat from ON to OFF.
+Before doing any work or inspection on your water heater, the first thing you need to know is how to turn it off.
+The water shutoff valve is found above the tank on the right side, or below a tankless on the right side.
+If you have a gas water heater, twist the dial on the top of the thermostat from ON to OFF.
 If your water heater is electric, find the circuit breaker box that is connected to your water heater and turn off the breaker.